Hard Rock International: Hard Rock Park

 In March 2006, Hard Rock Cafe International announced that it had licensed the "Hard Rock" name to HRP Myrtle Beach Operations, LLC, to design, build, and operate a $400 million 150 acre theme park called Hard Rock Park.
-Hard Rock Park opened on April 15, 2008, in Myrtle Beach, South Carolina.
+It opened on April 15, 2008, located in Myrtle Beach, South Carolina.
 The park was expected to draw an estimated 30,000 visitors per day, promised to create more than 3,000 jobs, and was billed as the largest single investment in South Carolina's history.
 It planned to feature a large concert arena and six zones with more than 40 attractions.
-HRP Myrtle Beach Operations, LLC, filed for Chapter 11 on September 25, 2008.
+HRP Myrtle Beach Operations, LLC, filed for Chapter 11 bankruptcy on September 25, 2008.
 The company hoped to re-open in 2009 after restructuring.
 On January 2, 2009, after failing to attract a buyer with a minimum $35 million bid for over two months, Hard Rock Park asked a Delaware Bankruptcy Court to convert the filing to Chapter 7 triggering immediate liquidation of assets to pay off creditors, and closing the park.

 New owners renamed the venue Freestyle Music Park and planned to reopen retaining a music-theme, but without the Hard Rock name, by Memorial Day, 2009.
-The park only operated one additional year and then closed, due to poor attendance.
+The park only operated one additional year and then closed, due to poor attendance and multiple lawsuits regarding licensing disputes from the former owners and even one from BMW.
+After its closure, it has been abandoned and vandalized, and in February 2022, it was demolished.
+On October 4, 2022, it was announced that FedEx was planning to invest nearly $64 million investment on the property that was once the theme park.
+In return for the investment FedEx would get a deduction in its property tax rate, only paying on 6% of its assessed value rather than 10.5% for the next 20 years, according to an agreement that was released by county officials on October 4.